NicoleHall/flock_calculator/README.md

 ```
 numerator == nil ||  denominator == nil
 ```
 The condition is checking to see if numerator is nil, if the denominator is nil, or if both values are valid integers.
 Based on how the condition is evaluated, the code will behave differently.
+There are tests for each of the possibilities.

 I’m very excited by the opportunity to join such a supportive and collaborative team.
 The amount of learning I still need to do is endless.
 But I’m the kind of person who is persistent and undaunted by the vast unknown.
 Every problem can be broken down into smaller components and each component can be tackled with some insight, some Googling and by collaborating with more experienced developers who may have solved the same problem in the past.